pytorch/pytorch/aten/src/ATen/native/README.md

   don't commit them to memory.
 - `Tensor[]`.
 A `Tensor[]` argument translates into a C++ argument of type `ArrayRef<Tensor>` (a.k.a. `TensorList`)
-- `Tensor` or `Tensor?` must sometimes be annotated to indicate aliasing and mutability.
-  In general annotations can be defined via the following four situtations `Tensor(a)` - Tensor is in set a
-  `Tensor(a!)` - it is also written to
-  `Tensor!` - shorthand for Tensor(fresh\_identifier!)
-  `Tensor(a! -> a|b)` - Tensor is in set a, written to, and after the write is in set a AND b.
-  For more details on when and why this needs to happen, please see the section on variants.
 - `int[]`.  `int[]` accepts an optional length specifier, e.g., `int[2]`, which has no effect in C++ but extends our Python bindings to accept a bare number, which will be expanded into an appropriately sized list by repeating the number.